OpenDDS/OpenDDS/about/articles/TMS/index.markdown

 When this timer expires, the device selects an active MC from the list of available MCs (transition T2).

 When there are multiple candidates for an active MC, the power device selects the MC with highest `priorityRanking` in the nested member `MicrogridControllerInfo` of the `DeviceInfo` sample published by the MCs.
-If multiple MCs have the equal `priorityRanking` value, the MC with first identity alphabetically is selected.
+If multiple MCs have equal `priorityRanking` values, the MC with lexicographically first identity is selected.
 Due to this, the MC that triggered the New MC timer is not necessarily the selected MC.

 Transition T3 is similar to what we described for each individual MC.